-Whether you’re looking to prevent TEWL, an inexpensive lip balm, or an all-purpose ointment, you’ve most likely heard of these two products.
+Whether you’re looking to prevent TEWL, an inexpensive lip balm, or an all-purpose ointment, or are you dealing with dry, cracked, and irritated skin?
+Look no further than CeraVe Healing Ointment and Aquaphor Healing Ointment.
+These two products are often compared to each other for their ability to repair and hydrate the skin barrier.
 Below we discuss what makes them unique from one another so you can make an informed purchase (and not get stuck with a giant tube you hate)!

 Feel & Texture

 Out of the tube, both ointments feel pretty similar.
 CeraVe is a white-ish color but goes on transparent like the Aquaphor.
 They both spread well once warmed up in your fingers.

 I would say the biggest difference is that Aquaphor – Healing Ointment Skin Protectant is more prone to be affected by the weather.
 In the summer, when the tube is exposed to warmer temperatures, the ointment turns more liquid-y and is easier to push out of the tube, whereas in the winter it goes back to a more solid consistency and can be difficult to squeeze out.
 It also retains its tackiness, especially if spread thickly.
 Think of the texture somewhere between a tacky lip gloss and straight Vaseline.

 In contrast, the CeraVe – Healing Ointment is pretty immune to weather changes and will remain the same texture unless exposed to very extreme temperatures.
 When you warm it up on your fingers it is super easy to glide over your skin and thin out.
 It doesn’t drag.
 When applied thinly, the tackiness is almost non-existent.